Laser Periodontal Treatment

 What kind of dental care is needed after laser periodontal treatment?

 The focus of oral care after laser periodontal treatment is to inhibit the further accumulation of plaque and bacteria in the mouth.
 This requires a commitment to routine oral hygiene that includes daily brushing and flossing.
 Your dentist may also discuss the value of adding an antimicrobial rinse to your daily hygiene regimen.
-Because smoking severely affects gum health, it is recommended that this habit stop.
+Because smoking severely affects gum health, it is recommended that this habit stops.
 Finally, subsequent infection after laser periodontal treatment can be inhibited by seeing your dentist regularly.
 Initially, we may want to see you every three to four months.
 Routine care may return to a six-month schedule once the bacterial load in your mouth has been brought under control.

 Kravitz Dental has offices in Miami and Pembroke Pines where you can expect to receive professional services with a friendly attitude.
 Call an office near you to schedule your comprehensive periodontal checkup.